 The toilet on the second floor is usually for staff use or for those using the workshop/maker space, however when busy we do open this to reduce waiting times.

-During an event it is possible to pop up and use the loo any time, we also do factor in breaks roughly every hour to events to allow for comfort stops.
+During an event it is possible to pop up and use the loo any time, we also do factor in breaks roughly every hour to allow for comfort stops.

 Ordering and Payment

-At present we are offering table service only, please order and pay at your table.
+At present we are offering table / seated service only, please order and pay from your seat to avoid queues.